Signal Reconstruction from Samples at Unknown Locations with Application to 2D Unknown View Tomography: Related Work and Preliminaries

 \subsection{Overview of Approach in this Paper}

-The purpose of this paper is two-fold: (a) to extend the performance bounds for bandlimited signal reconstruction from unknown sample locations with known distribution and known ordering to the case of \emph{quasi-bandlimited} signal reconstruction from unknown sample locations with known distribution and \emph{imperfectly} known ordering; and (b) use this machinery to derive asymptotic error bounds to analyze the performance, i.e., squared reconstruction error, of an order statistics based algorithm for tomography with unknown angles from a known distribution.
-For (b), an algorithm similar to the one developed in \cite{Coifman2008} (summarized in the earlier subsections) is followed in this paper, but using direct Fourier reconstruction instead of FBP (see Sec.~\ref{sec:experiments}).
+The purpose of this paper is two-fold: (a) to extend the performance bounds for bandlimited signal reconstruction from unknown sample locations following a uniform distribution and known ordering to the case of \emph{quasi-bandlimited} (QBL) signal (cf. Sec.~\ref{subsec:qbl}) reconstruction from unknown sample locations with \emph{any known distribution} satisfying mild conditions and \emph{imperfectly} known ordering; and (b) to use this machinery to derive asymptotic error bounds to analyze the performance, i.e., expected squared reconstruction error, of an order statistics based algorithm for tomography with unknown angles from a known distribution.
+To support (b), an algorithm similar to the one developed in \cite{Coifman2008} (summarized in the earlier subsections) is followed in this paper, but using direct Fourier reconstruction instead of FBP (see Sec.~\ref{sec:experiments}).
 Recall that no theoretical analysis of the reconstruction error is presented in \cite{Coifman2008}.
-In our analysis, we will assume access to \emph{some} method that produces the circular ordering of the unknown angles.
-For instance, while \cite{Coifman2008} uses Laplacian eigenmaps, the earlier approach in \cite{Basu2000_b} uses a simple greedy nearest neighbor approach to generate the ordering.
-The inverse problem we are interested is the reconstruction of 2D image $f$ from $N$ projection vectors $\{R_f(.,\theta_i)\}_{i=1}^N$, obtained at unknown projection angles $\{\theta_i\}_{i=1}^N$ drawn independently from $\textrm{Uniform}(0,2\pi)$.
+For (b), the inverse problem of interest is the reconstruction of 2D image $g$ from $N$ projection vectors $\{R_g(.,\theta_i)\}_{i=1}^N$, obtained at unknown projection angles $\{\theta_i\}_{i=1}^N$ drawn independently from some known distribution $F(.)$ which satisfies mild conditions such as strict monotonic increase, where its density function $f(.)$ is lower bounded by $\zeta > 0$ on the domain (satisfied by common distributions such as $\textrm{Uniform}(0,2\pi)$ and the von Mises distribution for a wide range of variance values).
 From the point of view of reconstruction, the samples available to us are the \emph{1D Fourier transforms} of each of the projection vectors, with respect to the bin index $\rho$.